The Adani mine has been in the headlines for almost a decade. SBS News looks back at the controversial project's origins.

 It's now up to Queensland Premier Annastacia Palaszczuk's government to approve the groundwater plan, and other plans, including one to manage the tiny and endangered black-throated finch.

 But Queensland Environment Minister Leeanne Enoch insists there will be no rushing this step and there is no time frame for approval.

 Meanwhile, activists have also indicated they will go after those funding the mine.

 "While many of the approvals have been granted, Adani still needs to find funding for this project," Greenpeace material claims.

 "And this is where the movement can get them.
 Public opposition made some of the world's largest banks, including Australia's four biggest banks, pull out of the project."

-Earlier this week, protesters disrupted a speech by Prime Minister Scott Morrison, shouting "this will be a climate election".
+Also during the campaign, protesters disrupted a speech by Prime Minister Scott Morrison, shouting "this will be a climate election".

 Additional reporting: AAP